sab702/Deeraty---DWD/README.md

 ###Mongoose - MongoDB node module
 I use Mongoose library to connect to the database.
 A file, called models.js, includes the data definitions or 'schema' for my database.
 I define what data I'll be saving in my Mongo collection.
 [See the Mongoose web site for more information.](http://mongoosejs.com/)

+##Running locally
+Once you've got nodeJS running, you can run this locally through this code in terminal:

+	node web.js

+This'll work if you've set a local host (localhost:5000) in your web.js file (I've got it at the bottom of the file) and you open it.

+OR

+If you've got the Heroku Toolbelt running, you can simply enter this code:

+	foreman start

+And that'll work!

+Happy coding.